benjamin-hodgson/benjamin-hodgson.github.io/drafts/2019-12-01-write-you-a-prolog.md

 last(cons(X, Xs), Y) :- last(Xs, Y).
 ```

+Rules in Prolog are attempted from top to bottom, so let's review this code line by line.

+The first rule has no right hand side, which means it succeeds as long as the predicate's arguments match the pattern on the left.
+(Rules with no right-hand side are called _facts_.)
+The first argument on the left hand side is the pattern `cons(X, nil)`. `cons` is a predicate whose two arguments are the head and tail of a list ([the `cons` nomenclature](https://en.wikipedia.org/wiki/Cons) comes from Lisp); in this instance its second argument is the atom `nil` (representing an empty list) and its first argument is left undefined --- `X` can stand in for any element.
+The second argument of `last` is `X`.
+This is the _same_ `X` as appeared in `cons(X, nil)`.
+So, taken all together, this first line succeeds when its first argument is a single-element list and its second argument is that element.

-(I'm using [the `cons` nomenclature](https://en.wikipedia.org/wiki/Cons) from Lisp.)
-Rules in Prolog are attempted from top to bottom.
-The first clause is the base case, which states the fact that the last item of the singleton list `cons(X, nil)` is `X`.
-The second clause (which is only entered when `Xs` is not `nil`) recursively calls `last` --- it says the last item of the list `cons(X, Xs)` is `Y` when the last item of `Xs` is `Y`.
+The second line of this code is only entered when the first line fails --- that is, when `Xs` is not `nil`.
+In the pattern on the left, we've replaced the concrete empty list `nil` with a variable `Xs` which can stand in for any list.
+The right-hand side of the rule recursively calls `last`.
+So this line says the last item of the list `cons(X, Xs)` is `Y` when the last item of `Xs` is `Y`.

-This is another example of Prolog's bi-directional proof search system.
+Here's another example of Prolog's bi-directional proof search system.
 You can test whether a certain known item is the last element of a list,

 ```prolog
 ?- last(cons(apples, cons(pears, cons(oranges, nil))), oranges).